davaxe/AdventOfCode2023/README.md

 ```bash
 cargo run --bin dayXX
 ```
 Replace `XX` with the date to run.
+Additionally, it is required to add the puzzle input (from AOC) in a text file with name `input.txt` in the root of the crate `dayXX`.

 # Disclaimer